 This is what the movement looks like:

-Designing your landing page element so that they fall into this particular visual order ensures that you get them to go through your page and click the CTA button.
+Designing your post-click landing page elements so that they fall into this particular visual order ensures that you get them to go through your page and click the CTA button.
 The F-pattern usually works for pages that are content heavy.

-On pages that don’t have a lot content on them, the visitors eye movement resembles the pattern of the letter Z. The Z-pattern eye movement is most suited to most landing pages because the pages have one main takeaway which is the call to action button.
+On pages that don’t have a lot of content on them, the visitor’s eye movement resembles the pattern of the letter Z. The Z-pattern eye movement is most suited to most post-click landing pages because the pages have one main takeaway which is the call to action button.

 You can use the visual information from the Z-pattern to arrange elements in an order that appeals to the visitor.